Return to flip book view

 Page 6

-Outside there is a large enclosed play area and a number of quiet courtyards off the downstairs classrooms, which can be used to bring the curriculum outside.
-We also have large landscaped areas, which can be used to enhance the curriculum where appropriate.
-The school is occupied by Foundation Stage, Key Stage 1 and Key Stage 2 pupils (P1 – P7) Our Nursery Unit is just opposite the main building on Cupar Street.
-One visit to this inspiring atmosphere will convince you that this is where your child needs to be.
-Our Nursery staff, our Head of Nursery in particular, has been identified by ETI as having practice which is a model for others.
-Like the primary school, the relationship between the staff, pupils and parents are what makes us successful.
-Very few settings have the facilities which we process or provide children with as many learning opportunities.
-Nursery
+The school is occupied by Foundation Stage Key Stage 1 and Key Stage 2 pupils P1 P7 Nursery Our Nursery Unit is just opposite the main building on Cupar Street One visit to this inspiring atmosphere will convince you that this is where your child needs to be Our Nursery staff our Head of Nursery in particular has been identified by ETI as having practice which is a model for others Like the primary school the relationship between the staff pupils and parents are what makes us successful Very few settings have the facilities which we process or provide children with as many learning opportunities Our Nursery is a secure site and has within it so many learning opportunities It is vibrant where Parents are encouraged to play a part and where through the various courses on offer we prepare families for those important first steps through their child s educational journey The Nursery Curriculum

 Page 7